chromium/chromium/docs/how_to_add_your_feature_flag.md

 * [chrome/browser/flag-metadata.json](https://cs.chromium.org/chromium/src/chrome/browser/flag-metadata.json)
 * Do not edit enums.xml.
 Keep the flag for archeological purposes.

-Once there is no way to change the flag value it's usage can be removed from the code.
+Once there is no way to change the flag value, it's usage can be removed from the code.

 Finally, once the flag is no longer referenced, it can be removed from content/ and third_party/blink/